jahsonjb/linux-essentials-lab/README.md

 This project documents my hands-on practice for the **Linux Essentials (010-160)** exam objectives.
 The lab was built with **VMware Workstation/Fusion**, using both **Rocky Linux 9 (Minimal)** and **Ubuntu 24.04 LTS**.

-Most screenshots were taken in **Rocky Linux**, but I worked across both VMs to highlight the similarities and differences between Debian-based and RHEL-based systems.
+Most screenshots were taken in **Rocky Linux**, but I worked across both VMs to highlight similarities and differences between Debian-based and RHEL-based systems.

 ---